Rob Holden

 Robert David Holden CBE (born 6 April 1956) is a British accountant, born in Manchester.
 He holds a degree in Economics from Lancaster University.

 Holden initially worked at the Barrow-in-Furness shipyard, working on Trident.

 In 1996, Holden became finance director of London and Continental Railways ("LCR") and soon moved on to chief executive and chairman of LCR and also Eurostar.
 He oversaw the two phase construction of a high speed railway line from the Channel Tunnel to London at a cost of over £5b.
 The first phase, which terminated at Waterloo station opened in 2003.

 The second phase, from Ebbsfleet, Kent, into St Pancras Station was opened as High Speed One on 6 November 2007.
 The grand opening of St Pancras station was attended by Queen Elizabeth II, the Duke of Edinburgh and the prime minister, Gordon Brown.
+Holden was appointed a Commander of the Order of the British Empire (CBE) in the 2009 New Year Honours for services to the rail industry.

-In 2009 Holden was appointed a CBE and appointed chief executive of Crossrail, building a new train line across London.
+In 2009 he was appointed chief executive of Crossrail, building a new train line across London.